Sock liners are thin socks that are meant to be worn under your hiking socks. According to several trusted hikers, liners have many helpful benefits.

 The toe sock styling is designed specifically for runners and hikers to provide maximum skin coverage and sweat wicking.

-These socks help pull moisture away from your feet to keep them dry.
-They also prevent blisters and hotspots when hiking and running.
+The Injinji socks help pull moisture away from your feet to keep them dry.
+They also prevent blister problems when hiking and running.

-The Injinji hiking liner socks are made with Merino wool with a wool, nylon, and lycra fabric blend.
-They are also odor-resistant thanks to Merino wool.
+Injinji toe sock liners are made with Merino wool with a wool, nylon, and lycra fabric blend.
+They are odor-resistant thanks to Merino wool.

 They’re naturally odor-resistant, sweat wicking, and so soft and comfortable.
 They have an elasticized arch brace and a flat toe seam for comfort and support.

-These liner socks have zero cushion so you almost don’t even know you’re wearing them under your regular hiking socks.
+These Smartwool socks have zero cushion so you almost don’t even know you’re wearing them under your regular hiking socks.

-Pair these liner socks with a pair of thicker Smartwool hiking socks for a great combo of sweat wicking, odor resistant, natural wool foot coverage.
+Pair these wool liner socks with a pair of thicker Smartwool hiking socks for sweat wicking, odor resistant, natural wool foot coverage.

 Last but not least, the REI Coolmax liner socks are perfect as a barrier against chafing, blisters, and to pull sweat away from your skin.